 Other Warning Signs

-When it comes to warning signs, use your common sense and remember that a picture says a thousand words.
-Pictures may indicate loose gravel, risk of avalanche or rock fall, bumps in the road, or a riverbank ahead.
+Use your best judgment when it comes to warning signs, and remember that a picture says a thousand words.
+Pictures may indicate loose gravel, risk of avalanche or rockfall, bumps in the road, or a riverbank ahead.
 A sign with a black exclamation mark warns drivers to be careful.

 Mandatory Road Signs

 In Iceland, mandatory road signs are used where you are legally required to do something.
-They are not suggestions or information signs - you must follow them.
-As such, they are some of the most critical road signs in Iceland that you should know about.
+They are not suggestions or information signs, they are some of the most critical road signs in Iceland that you should know about.

 Mandatory road signs are circular with a white border, blue background, and white text.